-The final part of the Pewsey and Bedwyn rail challenge was secured in 2017 when Great Western Railway announced that a package of investment was agreed with the Department for Transport that will also see new hybrid trains on the Bedwyn – Paddington stopping service, and thus confirmed the continuation of direct services for Bedwyn travellers.
-Work was required at the turnaround siding in Great Bedwyn to accommodate the longer 5 carriage trains, and It was a pleasure to visit the site finished site in late August 2018 along with representatives for the Bedwyn Trains Passenger Group.
+The final part of the Pewsey and Bedwyn rail challenge was secured in 2017 when Great Western Railway announced that a package of investment was agreed with the Department for Transport that will also see new Inter City Express Trains on the Bedwyn – Paddington stopping service, and thus confirmed the continuation of direct services for Bedwyn travellers.
+Work was required at the turnaround siding in Great Bedwyn to accommodate the longer 5 carriage trains, and it was a pleasure to visit the site finished site in late August 2018 along with representatives for the Bedwyn Trains Passenger Group.

-I am delighted that our vital local train services are secure and that we can look forward to further local improvements.
-Including the enhancements to pedestrian access at Pewsey where I have supported the work of Pewsey Parish Council to make improvements to the existing footpath directly from the Station Car Park to the Wilcot Road and I was delighted that Pewsey’s application to the GWR Customer and Communities Improvement Fund has been successful and that the Parish Council has been awarded £3,000 to make improvements to the signage and lighting to enable pedestrians to safely access the station.
+I am delighted that our vital local train services are now secure and that we can look forward to further local improvements - including the enhancements to pedestrian access at Pewsey where I have supported the work of Pewsey Parish Council to make improvements to the existing footpath directly from the Station Car Park to the Wilcot Road and I was delighted that Pewsey’s application to the GWR Customer and Communities Improvement Fund was been successful and that the Parish Council has been awarded £3,000 to make improvements to the signage and lighting to enable pedestrians to safely access the station.

 Nationally, as you may know the Government has committed £48bn to improve the UK rail network and hugely important schemes such as Crossrail, which will provide more service options for us from Reading are well underway and from when complete, two Elizabeth line trains an hour (four an hour at peak times) will allow passengers to travel right through central London without having to change trains.